-Dr. Gerald Busch MD
+Gerald Busch MD

 Community Organizational Government Services

 Dr. Busch has extensive experience in leadership of community anti-drug efforts.
 In 1996, he was appointed Chairman of the Treatment and Research Committee of the Mayor’s anti-drug initiative, Houston Crackdown.
 This committee consisted of directors of treatment facilities, chemical dependency researchers, prevention experts, and representatives of HPD Narcotics.
 Dr. Busch found that there was no shortage of efforts to control supply of and demand for substance abuse in the Houston area, yet little means of communication between these efforts existed.
-These meetings helped not only to collect information on various measures of substance abuse in Houston communities and to catalogue the extensive substance abuse treatment resources available in Houston.
-These meetings provided a forum for the exchange and communication of information between the various agencies, initiatives, and departments involved in efforts to curtail drug abuse.
+These meetings helped not only to collect information on various measures of substance abuse in Houston communities and to catalogue the extensive substance abuse treatment resources available in Houston, but also provided a forum for the exchange and communication of information between the various agencies, initiatives, and departments involved in efforts to curtail drug abuse.

-Beginning in 2005, after a conference in the combined efforts of the City of Houston and Harris County to control the supply of and demand for substances of abuse, hosted by the White House Office of National Drug Control Policy, Dr. Busch was appointed Chairman of the newly formed Houston-Harris County Office of Drug Policy (HHCODP).
+Beginning in 2005, after a conference in the combined efforts of the City of Houston and Harris County to control the supply of and demand for substances of abuse, hosted by the White House Office of National Drug Control Policy, Dr. Busch MD was appointed Chairman of the newly formed Houston-Harris County Office of Drug Policy (HHCODP).
 This office allowed more extensive “cross-talk” among the various city and county treatment, prevention, and enforcement resources in the area in their efforts to curtail substance abuse use and traffic in the Houston Harris County area.
 Please see the letter of reference from Ray Andrews regarding Dr. Busch’s accomplishments in this office.
 In addition to his community service, Dr. Busch’s role as Behavioral Health Medical Director at Amerigroup Corporation (a Medicare and Medicaid managed care organization) allowed him to apply his expertise in the management of community anti-drug efforts to other states and other substance abuse problems.
-Based upon studies identifying and increase in the incidence of infants born addicted to opiates due to their mother’s drug addiction (“Neonatal Abstinence Syndrome”), Dr. Busch designed an initiative to manage this emerging issue in relevant states and communities in which Amerigroup was involved, during his employment at Amerigroup (2005-2013), in an effort to reduce drug use in pregnant women.
-Dr. Busch is currently involved in a project with the Harris County Institute of Forensic Science and the DEA to develop a team to identify emerging substance abuse threats in the Houston Harris County area.
+Based upon studies identifying and increase in the incidence of infants born addicted to opiates due to their mother’s drug addiction (“Neonatal Abstinence Syndrome”), Dr. Busch MD designed an initiative to manage this emerging issue in relevant states and communities in which Amerigroup was involved, during his employment at Amerigroup (2005-2013), in an effort to reduce drug use in pregnant women.
+Dr. Busch MD is currently involved in a project with the Harris County Institute of Forensic Science and the DEA to develop a team to identify emerging substance>abuse threats in the Houston Harris County Region.

 Get YOUR Life Back!